 1943 - Barden-Lafollette Act

 This was an extremely important act in that it expanded eligibility for vocational rehabilitation services to mentally retarded and psychiatrically handicapped individuals.
-It also expanded the types of physical restoration services that could be provided to individuals with disabilities, and provided maintenance funds, but both required establishment of financial need.
+It also expanded the types of physical restoration services that could be provided to individuals with disabilities and provided maintenance funds, but both required the establishment of financial need.
 The act also expanded vocational rehabilitation services for the blind.

 Vocational Rehabilitation Act Amendments of 1954

 This law increased the federal share of funding from 50-50 to 3 federal dollars for every 2 state dollars, and expanded services for mentally retarded and psychiatrically handicapped individuals.
 The act authorized research and demonstration grants, extension and improvement grants, and funds for facility development.
 Grants were also provided to colleges and universities to train rehabilitation counselors to work with individuals with disabilities.

 The South Carolina Vocational Rehabilitation Program Became a Stand-Alone Agency in 1957

 Vocational Rehabilitation Act Amendments of 1965

 This act redirected the vocational rehabilitation program making its first priority to serve severely disabled individuals.
 The behavior disorder category was discontinued.
 Consumer involvement was stressed by requiring their involvement in the development of their Individualized Written Rehabilitation Program (IWRP).
-The consumer had to sign the plan to indicate they understood it and approved.
+The consumer had to sign the plan to indicate they understood it and approved it.
 At this time there was political debate about turning the program into a comprehensive rather than strictly vocational rehabilitation program.
 The act authorized funding for demonstration independent living centers that could work with individuals regardless of vocational potential, but a vocational objective and feasibility of reaching it was maintained as an eligibility requirement for the state-federal program.
 The act also stressed program evaluation and supported rehabilitation research.

 This was the section of the Rehabilitation Act of 1973 that advanced civil rights for individuals with disabilities.